Talking terroir with Sicily’s organic guru

 The chef and head sommelier at Luca crafted a pairing menu for each of the six new wines, and I was in august company, with Steven Spurrier and Peter McCombie MW all here to taste them for the first time.

-The Cortese range will be launched into the market by North South Wines (the importer), focused at restaurant wine lists and specialist retailers, and these are, without doubt, wines to watch out for in 2019.
+The Cortese range is being launched into the market by North South Wines (the importer), focused at restaurant wine lists and specialist retailers, starting with Slurp – and these are, without doubt, wines to watch out for in 2019.